Sonnet 194

 Unconditional, free of vanity,

-Blue eyes so clear, the soul lay bare to see.
+Blue eyes so clear, her soul lay bare to see.

 And what she gave, she asked naught in return;

-Embraced the figure, yet the heart I spurned.
+Embraced the form, while yet the heart I spurned.

 Time is both balm and bane, it often seems;